popiazaza/Yet-Another-Nuget-Package-Manager/README.md

 ## Usage

 1.  **Open a `.csproj` file**: The extension automatically activates when you open a C# project file.
+2.  **Auto-Complete Reference**:
+    - Start typing `<PackageReference Include="Mic"` to see package suggestions.
+    - Type `Version="` to see available versions for that package.
-2.  **View Actions**: Look for the CodeLens text above or next to your package references.
+3.  **CodeLens Actions**: Look for the CodeLens text above or next to your package references.
-    *   **Add Package**: Click "➕ Add Package" at the top of the file to search and install new dependencies.
+    - **Add Package**: Click "➕ Add Package" at the top of the file to search and install new dependencies.
-    *   **Update**: Click "⬆️ Update to X.X.X" to instantly upgrade a package.
+    - **Update**: Click "⬆️ Update to X.X.X" to instantly upgrade a package.
-    *   **Vulnerabilities**: Click on vulnerability warnings (e.g., "⚠️ 2 Vulnerabilities") to view details and severity.
+    - **Vulnerabilities**: Click on vulnerability warnings (e.g., "⚠️ 2 Vulnerabilities") to view details and severity.
-    *   **Manage**: Use "📋 Select version" to choose specific versions or "🔗 NuGet" to view the package on NuGet.org.
+    - **Manage**: Use "📋 Select version" to choose specific versions or "🔗 NuGet" to view the package on NuGet.org.
-    *   **Remove**: Click "🗑️ Remove" to uninstall a package.
+    - **Remove**: Click "🗑️ Remove" to uninstall a package.

 ## Commands